rajeshv23/twydev.github.io/_posts/2019-06-14-the-elements-of-style.md

 - **Along this lines.** Avoid.
 - **Literal / Literally.** Often incorrectly abused to support exaggeration.
 Avoid.
 Use "Almost".
 - **Lose out.** Just use "lose".
 The two words do not form idiomatic combinations, like "find out".
 - **Near by.** Avoid.
-Use "near", "near at hand", or "neighbouring".
+Use "near", "near at hand", or "neighboring".
 - **Oftentimes.** Avoid.
 Use often.
 - **One of the most.** Avoid.
 Does not carry much impact.
 - **People.** this is a political term.
 Not to be confused with public.
 Not to be used with words of number, in place of persons.